 1. Pronouncing Your Words Correctly and Clearly

-Making sure you’ve pronounced your words correctly and clearly is extremely important.
-This is what separates the amateur hip-hop artists to the professionals.
+Making sure you've pronounced your words correctly and clearly is extremely important.
+This is one way that separates the amateur hip-hop artists to the professionals.
 Unless your music vocals are deliberately unclear (such as mumble rapping), then you should focus on making your vocals are clear as possible.

 A great tip to improve your pronunciation is to open your mouth wider while you record.
 After I practiced this in my own recordings I could clearly see the difference in the clarity of my vocal recordings.

-If you compare any big hip hop artist (Eminem, Logic, Hopsin, Tupac) all their pronouncing is on point and is easy to understand.
+If you compare any big hip hop artist (Eminem, Logic, Hopsin, Tupac, Kendrick Lamar, J Cole, Drake) all their pronouncing is on point and is easy to understand.

 2. Try Taking Short Shallow Breaths